garethltm/obsibrain/sc900/Identity Protection.md

-- is a tool that allows
+- is a tool that allows organizations to utilize security signals to identify potential threats